SalesforceLabs/ApprovalHistoryLWC/README.md

 If you want to use it in a Record Detail Page, you can use it by just dropping it into the page.

-If you want to use it in a Lightning App Page, you will need to use a wrapper component and utilize the component public properties: `recordId`, and `allowSubmitForApproval`.
+If you want to use it in a Lightning App Page, you will need to use a wrapper component and utilize the component public properties: `recordId`, `allowSubmitForApproval`, and `showComments`.
 The `recordId` property represents that record whose approval history will be displayed.
 The `allowSubmitForApproval` property determines if the submit for approval button will show as an action.
 Also, there is public function `submitForApproval` that triggers the submit for approval action.
+The `showComments` public property determines if the Comments column will show in the table.